IBE160/SG-Oslo-Best/docs/NOT IN USE/epics.md

 - **I want** to input a job advertisement and provide optional instructions,
 - **so that** I can prepare the context for generating a tailored cover letter.
 - **Covers:** FR-2.1, FR-3.1
-- **Technical Notes:**
-    - The input form will be managed using React Hook Form.
-    - Submitting or saving the job application will interact with a `POST /api/v1/job-applications` endpoint.
 - **Acceptance Criteria:**
     - Given I am on the main generation page,
     - When I paste a job advertisement into the designated text area,